ilo-token/ilo-token.github.io/README.md

 ### Runtime agnostic

-With some exception, every source codes in `./src/` are runtime agnostic.
+With some exception, most source codes in `./src/` are runtime agnostic.
 Meaning it can be run on Deno as well.
 This makes it convenient to directly test codes by using `deno run` or `deno test`.

 - `main.ts` needs to access the web page DOM.
 It detects if `document` is available, otherwise it will do nothing.
 - `settings.ts` will access DOM and local storage unless you don't use methods marked as browser-only.